marklogic-community/data-hub-central-community/_pages/components/integrate/integrate.md

 	* If you run a flow and get an error.
 You can inspect the Jobs information for error messages.

 #### Additional Step Info
 Ingest steps aren't really needed if you think about it.
-Data can be loaded outside of Envision into the hub as well and still processed in mapping and mastering steps by Envision.
+Data can be loaded outside of DHCCE into the hub as well and still processed in mapping and mastering steps by DHCCE.
 All a mapping step requires to map a source file to the target is a collection name or a query, not a previous ingestion step.
 Using Upload, we already know what the file is and where it came from, so no additional ingest step required.

 The path of data for existing ingest steps is editable.
 For other ingest step configurations, attend to the corresponding .json config file in the data hub project.